Prag8855/aab/content/guides/first-bank-account-in-germany.md

 ### Bank with free withdrawals on their ATM network

-Some banks let you withdraw money for free, but only if you use their cash machines.
-I don't recommend those banks.
+Some banks have free ATM withdrawals, but only if you use their ATM network.
+In my experience, this is annoying.
 You sometimes need to walk an extra 10 minutes to find a free ATM.
-This is why I closed my Commerzbank account.

 - **[1822direkt](/out/1822direkt)** - 4 free withdrawals per month from Sparkasse ATMs[^37] (45% of ATMs).[^38] Otherwise, 2€ per withdrawal.[^37]
 - **[Berliner Sparkasse](https://www.berliner-sparkasse.de/de/home.html)** - Free withdrawals from Sparkasse ATMs (45% of ATMs).[^38] Fee of 2% (minimum 7.50€) per withdrawal from other ATMs.[^24]